Mt. Rainier

 Reducing greenhouse gas emissions

 Reducing greenhouse gas emissions is pivotal to our work.
-Our global reliance on fossil fuels adds greater amounts of greenhouse gases (GHGs) to our atmosphere, which results in higher global temperatures and causes most climate change impacts.
+Our global reliance on fossil fuels adds greater amounts of greenhouse gases to our atmosphere, which results in higher global temperatures and causes most climate change impacts.

 City of Tacoma WCC AmeriCorps members work on a drought relief project to help fish navigate low flows on Wilkeson Creek in Pierce County, WA.